seagomezar/redditappstepbystep/readme.md

 5- Creamos un archivo llamado app.component.ts
-6- Creamos nuestro primer componente: Notese que creamos un componente que exportable, es decir que otros componentes pueden invocarlo mediante clausulas import {AppComponent} from './app.component' incluimos a Component del core de angular2 el cual podemos llamar usando typescript con el @
+6- Creamos nuestro primer componente: Notese que creamos un componente que exportable, es decir que otros componentes pueden invocarlo mediante clausulas import {AppComponent} from './app.component' incluimos a Component del core de angular2 el cual podemos llamar usando typescript con el @ 7- Creamos el archivo boot.ts donde importamos el componente que hemos creado y el angular2platformbrowser We only call "core" those capabilities that are the same across all platform targets.
+True, most Angular applications run only in a browser and we'll call the bootstrap function from this library most of the time.
+It's pretty "core" if we're always writing for a browser.

+But it is possible to load a component in a different enviroment.
+We might load it on a mobile device with Apache Cordova We might wish to render the first page of our application on the server to improve launch performance or facilitate SEO.